Technical

 7. Secure optic in mount

-Quick Tip: If you forget the screw tightening pattern, just remember not to tighten both screws on one side of a ring cap right after the other.
+Quick Tip: If you forget the screw tightening pattern, just remember not to tighten both screws on one side of a ring cap right after each other.
 This often makes it more difficult to achieve an even clamp and top-bottom ring gap.
 It’s best to tighten in an X pattern with even and consistent torque.

 9. Mount offset red dot (Optional)

 Though LPVOs have a low-end magnification of 1x, the reality is it’s not a “true” 1x like that of a pistol red dot.
-As such, many shooters will pair their variable optic with an offset or piggyback red dot using integrated or separate mounts.
+As such, many shooters will pair their variable optic with an offset or “piggyback” red dot using integrated or separate mounts.

 If using an offset red dot, mount it to your rifle after mounting your LPVO.
 No leveling is required to mount an offset or piggyback dot sight.